 At UK, Dr. Toreki was a campus leader in the development of web-based teaching and learning.
 He served on the University's Web Policy Committee and Academic Computing Subcommittees, designed and set up the Chemistry Department web site in 1994, and was a campus pioneer in web-based quizzing.
 His teaching repertoire includes electronic homework, virtual reality tours of student laboratories, and hypertextual supplementary course materials.
 His laboratory research interests are broadly defined in the areas of Inorganic, Organometallic, and Materials chemistries.

 Dr. Toreki left UK in June 2000 to work full-time at ILPI and launch our retail division, Safety Emporium.
 He continues to participate in professional meetings and societies concerned with pedagogy, computers in chemistry, and safety.
-He is an active member of the American Chemical Society (ACS) and its Division of Chemical Health and Safety (ILPI hosts the DCHAS-L e-mail discussion list archives) and is the co-recipient of the Division's 2015 Tillmanns-Skolnick Award.
-He is currently involved in an intiative sponsored by the American Chemical Society's Committee on Chemical Safety, Division of Chemical Health and Safety, and Division of Chemical Information to develop an open architecture for chemical risk assessment and management information designed for use in academic and research environments.
+He is an active member of the American Chemical Society (ACS) and its Division of Chemical Health and Safety (ILPI hosts the DCHAS-L e-mail discussion list archives) and is the co-recipient of the Division's 2015 Tillmanns-Skolnick Award as well as 2021 Howard-Fawcett Award.
+He is currently involved in an intiative sponsored by the American Chemical Society's Committee on Chemical Safety Safety Advisory Panel, Division of Chemical Health and Safety, and Division of Chemical Information to develop an open architecture for chemical risk assessment and management information designed for use in academic and research environments.
 He was Secretary of the South Jersey Local Section of the ACS in 2011, Program Chair for 2012, and Chair for 2013.

-In his "spare" time Dr. Toreki volunteers at Gloucester County Habitat for Humanity where he has helped build 12 homes as well as serving on the Construction Committee and as a Volunteer Coordinator.
-He continues to teach occasional college courses for fun, the most recent one (Spring 2014) being "Nobel Prize Case Studies", a special topics course in the Chemistry and Biochemistry Department at Rowan University in Glassboro, NJ.
+In his "spare" time Dr. Toreki volunteers at Gloucester County Habitat for Humanity where he has contributed over 6,000 hours of service and helped build 26 homes as well as handicapped ramps for county residents.
+He serves on the GCHH Construction Committee and has previously served as Volunteer Coordinator and Construction Manager.
+He continues to teach occasional college courses for fun including "Nobel Prize Case Studies", a special topics course, as well as General, Inorganic, and Organic Chemistry in the Chemistry and Biochemistry Department at Rowan University in Glassboro, NJ.

 We achieved this goal using an on-site photovoltaic (PV) array rather than taking the easy way out and purchasing "green" power credits produced elsewhere.
 The picture shown on the left is part of the array that is installed on our roof.
 This system powers everything from our lights to our web servers.